oberwiesenfeld/checklink-oberwiesenfeld-tech/README.md

 ./checklink-oberwiesenfeld-tech.sh
 ```

-In OS-X environments the result file is opened automatically after the rest run.
+In OS-X environments the result file is opened automatically after the test run.

 ## Script Return Values